CZ26/CZ-HP/lab.md

 Affective computing can help healthcare professionals to monitor the emotional state of patients and develop personalized treatment plans.
 It can also help individuals with mental health disorders to manage their condition by providing real-time feedback and support.

-## Preworks to Whom Wants to Join HACI
+## Preworks to Whom Want to Join HACI

 ### Prework 1:
-Go through my publication list and choose some paper to read that interests you.
+Go through my publication list and choose some papers to read that interest you.
 Please conduct a survey on the topics of affective computing, human-robot interaction (or human-agent interaction), and cognitive science, so as to have some basic knowledge.

 ### Prework 2: